Tony Hseih, founder and CEOs of Zappos says that all companies have three org charts:

 - The informal org chart, representing where the real power lies and how things actually get done;

-- The desired org chart — an ever moving target of how the business will hopefully operate at its optimum.
+- The desired org chart — an ever-moving target of how the business will hopefully operate at its optimum.

 Hseih says the game is to try to get all three org charts as close together as possible.
-He’s right (even if his solution of forcing through a move to faddy management system Holacracy is a dangerous way of doing it.)

 The difference between these three org charts can be large and painful following M&As.
-It’s one of the key reasons why M&As have such a terrible record for delivering the value they were suppose to realise.
+It’s one of the key reasons why M&As have such a terrible record for delivering the value they were supposed to realise.

 “the high hopes and good intentions which herald the merger announcement are frequently disappointed and denied once the hard work of integration begins” (ISR — TowersWatson)